Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-36-consequences.md

 They again let that hang in the air for a moment to let the implication sink in.
 They did not spoon-feed the audience; smart.
 Someone had trained them well.

 Lawrence had done something he never did and set aside his pencil and cards entirely.
-“So...If they’re stone age, why did we---you---establish first contact, then?”
+“So...If they’re stone age, why did we - you - establish first contact, then?”

 Allison took her turn to speak.
 “It was initially by accident.
 We…can’t get into all the details for security reasons, but the People are being hunted down and exterminated by a spacefaring civilization.”

 She again let that hang in the air for effect.
-Dan was used to that trick losing its effect if overused, but in this case, for whatever reason---maybe the subject matter, maybe just charisma---it kept its power for her.
+Dan was used to that trick losing its effect if overused, but in this case, for whatever reason - maybe the subject matter, maybe just charisma - it kept its power for her.

 Lawrence lowered his hands, looking genuinely stunned.
 “They–?
 But–?...Why?
 And how did you find that out?”